 line.

-2. in astronomy, a slight apparent motion or displacement of the fixed stars, occasioned by the progressive motion of light and the earth's motion in its orbit.
+2. in astronomy, a slight apparent motion or displacement of the fixed stars, occasioned or displacement of the fixed stars, occasioned by the progressive motion of light and the earth's motion in its orbit.

-3. in optics, (a) the failure of light rays from one point to converge to a single tocus; (b) an error in a lens or mirror causing such failure.
+3. in optics, (a) the failure of light rays from one point to converge to a single focus; (b) an error in a lens or mirror causing such ab er-ra'tion-al, a, marked by aberration.